DrUrchin/extractOBISdata/README.md

 # extractOBISdata
-*Author: Narimane Dorey : narimane.dorey_at_gmail.com.
-Initial idea from C. Clerc*
+*Author: Narimane Dorey : narimane.dorey_at_gmail.com from an initial idea from C. Clerc*

 ### R tool to extract data from the OBIS database (OBIS.org) and plot data on map